bright/new-www/content/our-areas/iot-development.md

 ---
 ## is an  IoT development company the right fit for you?

 The Internet of Things (IoT) is a key component in modern software development across various industries.
-Partnering with an IoT solutions company or an IoT agency ensures seamless device integration, connectivity, and scalability.
-You may need an IoT services provider if:
+Partnering with an **IoT solutions company** or an I**oT agency** ensures seamless device integration, connectivity, and scalability.
+You may need an **IoT services provider** if: